-Hiking is a great way to to explore rural areas, get some exercise, de-stress and also potentially get some good photographs.
-If you are planning your first hike, or just want some tips on how to hike better, then keep reading for my top suggestions on hiking for beginners.
+Hiking is a great way to explore rural areas, get some exercise, de-stress and also potentially get some good photographs.
+If you are planning your first hike, or just want some tips on how to hike better, then keep reading.
+Here are top suggestions and tips on hiking for beginners.

 Hike with someone else